Chapter 12 Bankruptcy

 The Confirmation Hearing

-A confirmation hearing happens within 45 days of the plan being approved by you, the trustee, and your creditors.
+A confirmation hearing occurs within 45 days of you, the trustee, and your creditors approving the plan.

-You do not need to attend this meeting because your plan has already been approved by all parties.
-Now, the judge simply decides if the plan is fair, honest, and follows the Bankruptcy Code.
+You do not need to attend this meeting because all parties have already approved your plan.
+The judge decides if the plan is fair and honest and follows the Bankruptcy Code.
 Your attorney and bankruptcy trustee will already have helped you ensure the plan is legal and acceptable to all parties.

 • You are not offering enough money in the monthly payments.
-They might ask that your assets are sold off instead so they can take the money.
+They might ask that you sell your assets instead so they can take the money.

 If the judge approves your plan, you will start making the monthly payments to your trustee.
-They will handle getting the money to each of your creditors according to the terms you created.
+They will give each of your creditors the money according to the terms you created.

 Denying the Plan at a Confirmation Hearing

-If the court and its bankruptcy judge don't confirm your plan, you will need to make changes and file a new plan.
-If changes cannot be made or you cannot afford them, you can change your filing to Chapter 7 instead.
+If the court and bankruptcy judge don't confirm your plan, you must make changes and file a new plan.
+If changes cannot be made or you cannot afford them, you can change your filing to Chapter 7 bankruptcy.

-If you change your mind, change the plan, or don't make the payments, then the case can be dismissed.
-This is not ideal because the trustee is often able to keep some of the fees you paid.
-Sometimes situations change and you can't afford the payments you were making.
-Creditors will protest this, so you can be proactive and talk to your trustee.
+The case could be dismissed if you change your mind, change the plan, or don't make payments.
+This is not ideal because the trustee can often keep some of your fees.
+Sometimes situations change, and you can't afford the payments you are making.
+Creditors will protest this.
+You can be proactive and talk to your trustee.

-The plan can be modified anytime before or after this confirmation hearing.
-You, the trustee, or your creditors can request changes (such as asking for more or less money per payment).
-Unless you work with the courts to officially change the plan, you can't just change payments or stop paying the trustee.
+You can modify the plan prior to the confirmation hearing.
+You, the trustee, or your creditors can request changes, such as asking for more or less money per payment.
+However, unless you work with the courts to change the plan, you can't change payments or stop paying the trustee.

 Making the Repayment Plan Work